Yifei-G/ToDO_List/README.md

 1. Clone this repository to your local working enviroment (whatever directory in your computer)

 2. inside the ToDO_List folder, run the following command: npm install (you need to install npm first!!!)
-Check the [official website to get npm] (https://www.npmjs.com/get-npm)
+Check the [official website to get npm](https://www.npmjs.com/get-npm).

 3. Since this web project contains interaction with a jason server, you need to run the project in a local web server.
 The simple option is use python web server:
 If you have python3 installed in the project folder, run the following command: